varun2005cmd/EXP-1/README.md

       return 0;
 }
 ```
-Software: VS Code

-Theory:

-Even or Odd
-1. Conditional Statements: Introduces if-else statements to check whether a number is even or odd.
-2. Modulus Operator: Uses the modulus operator % to determine the remainder when a number is divided by 2, crucial for the even or odd check.

 # EXPERIMENT 1-d
 # Determining leap years

+Software: VS Code

+Theory: A leap year is a year that is evenly divisible by 4 but not by 100, unless it is also divisible by 400.
+This rule helps to keep our calendar year synchronized with the astronomical year.

+The leap year calculation can be summarized as follows:

+A year is a leap year if it is evenly divisible by 4.
+However, if the year is also evenly divisible by 100, it is not a leap year, unless:
+The year is also evenly divisible by 400, in which case it is a leap year.

 ```
 #include<iostream>
 // Varun Pendem PRN: 23070123149